Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 2. What are some of they benefits of SIEM tools?
 Select three answers
 	- Deliver automated alerts
 	- Increase efficiency
-	- Minimize the number of logs to be manually reviewed
+	- Minimize the number of logs to be manually reviewed .

-3.
+3. Fill in the blank: A security professional creates a dashboard that displays technical attributes about business operations called <---->, such as incoming and outgoing network traffic. metrics

+4. A

 *   * *
 # 🍥